ACT Summer Institute IV

 ACTs of Kindness & Compassion -- With John P. Forsyth & Sean Sheppard

 Here are the slides for our 90 minute time together exploring kindness & compassion from an ACT perspective.
 I've also uploaded the video that goes in the spots set in the files.
 I hope some of this is useful.
 I know that I enjoyed the time we had exploring these important domains and I know that Sean did too.
+Peace -john

 Batten intro experiential workshop readings